-Day Time Activity and Description 1 Learners will begin to understand that history is what happened with people at some time in the past.
-Many of these stories and events happened at a particular time, something happens first then something else happens.
-20 minutes Learners will design their own calendar for a day, week or month depending on their age and abilities For younger learners they will illustrate a quadriptych that is a painting that has four panels one for the morning, afternoon, evening and night.
-For each of the panels the learner will illustrate that time of day or night with the relevant colors and what they usually associate with that time for e.g. Morning will bright and learners can draw the sun, birds, animals and people eating breakfast and bathing etc. Learners should mark each of these images as First, Second, Third and Fourth and numerically represent this as 1 st , 2 nd , 3 rd and 4 th .
+Day Time Activity and Description 1 Learners will begin to understand that history is what we tell about what happened to people at some time in the past and that events in history are related (something happens first then something else happens).
+20 minutes Learners will design their own calendar for a day, week or month depending on their age and abilities

+For younger learners, they will illustrate a quadriptych- that is, a painting that has four panels- one for the morning, afternoon, evening and night.
+For each of the panels, the learner will illustrate that time of day or night with the relevant colors and what they usually associate with that time.
+For e.g. for the morning learners can draw with bright colors, draw the sun, birds, animals, people eating breakfast and bathing etc.

+Learners should mark each of these images as First, Second, Third and Fourth and numerically represent this as 1^{st} , 2^{nd} , 3^{rd} and 4^{th} .
 They will also write the time of the day as morning, afternoon, evening and night.